To incubate duck eggs in an incubator is more complicated than hatching chicken eggs the same way.

 An automatic turning arm prevents a keeper from opening the incubator machine multiple times every day.

 Because duck eggs are far more susceptible to even the slightest of humidity change than chickens, an automatic turning arm increases the chances of having highly successful hatching, in my experience.

 Some duck keepers worry that incubators with automatic turning arms cause duck eggs to be placed far too close to the machine’s heating element.

 A fluctuation of temperature of only a few degrees can cause substantial issues during the hatching process.

 No matter which type of incubator you choose, I highly recommend marking each duck egg with an “X” so you can keep track of how it shifts or turns throughout the day.

 For best potential hatching results, the duck eggs should shift position a minimum of four times per day.

 Duck Egg Humidity Levels

-During the final three days of incubation it can be wise to increase the humidity level inside of the incubator to 65 percent.
-This is a personal preference based upon past successful duck hatching experience.
+During the final three days of incubation, it can be wise to increase the humidity level inside of the incubator to 65 percent.
+This is a personal preference based upon past successful duck hatching experiences.

 Duck Egg Hatching Temperature Recommendations